md-naim-hassan-saykat/bapil/reports/BAPIL_Executive_Summary_v1.md

 The framework should distinguish clearly among research prototypes, advisory tools, and operational government systems.
 No experimental model should be treated as an authoritative policymaking mechanism without appropriate validation, authorization, accountability, and legal review.

-# Decision Requested from Stakeholders
+# Next Steps for Stakeholders

 Government agencies and partner institutions are invited to consider the following initial actions: